molguin92/resume/resume.md

 ### NIC Chile Research Labs, Chile | Graduate Researcher and Developer | 08/2015 - 08/2017

 * Awarded an engineering degree for the development of a simulator for Intelligent Transportation Systems in C++
-* Developed a micro-service for image serving, used by all application prototypes of the lab.
+* Developed a RESTful micro-service for image serving in Python, used by all application prototypes of the lab.

 ### FECh, Chile | Volunteer Developer | 03/2013 - 07/2014